MaterializeInc/materialize/doc/developer/platform/formalism.md

 During this process the `since` and `upper` frontiers never move backwards---and typically, they advance.

+## GlobalIds

+A *GlobalId* is a globally unique identifier used in Materialize.
+One of the things Materialize can identify with a GlobalId is a TVC.
+Every GlobalId corresponds to at most one TVC.
+This invariant holds over all wall-clock time:
+GlobalIds are never re-bound to different TVCs.

+There is no complete in-memory representation of a TVC in Materialize: such a thing would require perfect knowledge of the collection's versions over all time.
+Instead, we use GlobalIds to refer to TVCs.

 ## The TVC Map

-To track these changing pTVCs over time, Materialize maintains a mutable *TVC map*.
+To track changing pTVCs over time, Materialize maintains a mutable *TVC map*.
 The keys in this map are `GlobalId`s, and the values are pTVCs.
 Each `GlobalId` in the TVC map identifies a single logical TVC, and the pTVC that ID refers to at any point in wall-clock time corresponds to that TVC.
 In short,